-Having flat feet is a fairly common condition which affects roughly between 20-30% of population.
+Having flat feet is a fairly common condition that affects roughly between 20-30% of the population.
 The entire sole of the foot comes into contact (or nearly in contact) with the ground.

-Usually there are no symptoms with this condition, but children can suffer with lower leg pain, ankle or foot problems because of it.
+Usually, there are no symptoms with this condition, but children can suffer from lower leg pain, ankle or foot problems because of it.

-As a tennis player myself, I know all to well that this sport can be grueling and tough on your body.
+As a tennis player myself, I know all too well that this sport can be grueling and tough on your body.

 I sometimes get pain in my left knee, especially if I don’t warm up properly and forget to stretch my hamstrings and thigh muscles.

-However, in addition to an effective warm up, I also switched tennis shoe recently and added an insole.
+However, in addition to an effective warm-up, I also switched tennis shoes recently and added an insole.
 My feet and ankles are much more comfortable, with better support and my knees feel better (although I still get the odd twinge!).

 So I wholly recommend choosing a tennis shoe that feels comfortable and has great grip.
 It won’t transform you into a great tennis player, but your movement will improve and you might win a few more points as a result!

-Here are 5 tennis shoes for you to choose from, which tick all the boxes and are suitable if you have flat feet.
+Here are 5 tennis shoes, which tick all the boxes and are suitable if you have flat feet.

 These shoes weigh under one pound, which is impressive considering all of the support that they offer the foot, making them great for people who have flat feet.